 Coil Pack Layouts

 While all coil packs have the same basic electronics, some manufacturers build them differently than others.
 For example, some modern GM-built V6 engines have three coil packs which manage two spark plugs each, while modern Ford V6 engines sometimes use a single coil pack for all the spark plugs.
-Many inline-4 cylinder vehicles built in Japan use one coil pack per spark plug, and the packs sit right on top of the spark plugs, eliminating spark plug wires.
+Many inline-4 cylinder vehicles built in Japan use one coil per spark plug, and the coils sit right on top of the spark plugs, eliminating spark plug wires.
+Because they are individual coils, there are reffered to a

 The positive side to having multiple coil packs is that if one goes bad, you can just replace that one, instead of the whole set.